 Servers placed close to users to speed up content delivery.
 Netflix, YouTube, and gaming platforms use these.

-The network between POIs and your ISP's core infrastructure.
-Better backhaul = more consistent speeds.
+The high-capacity network between POIs and the provider’s core.
+A better-built backbone = more consistent speeds.

 Contention Ratio